noltron000-coursework/BEW-1-2_research-kickoff/persistance.md

 ## Sessions
 ### Where this persistence lives:
 A *Session* is created in the server, sent over the network, and located on the user's machine.
 However, the server also takes note of the user's session so it can map a certain session token to a certain user, for example.
 In this way, it is stored on both the server and user machine.
+Because of this, the server can keep track of certain user trends to analyze on their end.

 Often times, sessions utilize cookies to send the session key to the server, so it can understand who is requesting content.